ZJUNIX/ZJUNIX-SoC/doc/SoC.md

 Basic I/Os include 16 slide switched, a 5x5 pushbutton array, 8-digit 7-segment display, 16 LEDs, PS/2 controller and UART controller.
 The PS/2 and UART controllers have hardware buffers that map to a single word in the address space; memory references to those addresses will automatically fill transmit buffer or empty receive buffer.

 The system uses SD card as external storage.
-Software interface of the SD card controller is compatible with the controller at https://github.com/mczerski/SD-card-controller, except for the clock divider register(it divides input clock by $(X+1)$ instead of $2(X+1)$).
-See its document for details on the control register set.
+It supports standard 4-bit SD bus mode operation along with 1-bit SD bus mode, but SPI mode is not supported since it is too slow compared to SD bus mode.

 The system has a VGA controller for output, which provides 4-bit color depth per channel and 640x480 resolution.
 It has character mode only.